MostAwesomeDude/construct/docs/compilation.rst

 AssertionError and standard hierarchy exceptions are raised (core classes are resticted to ConstructError and its derivatives)

-Embedded CString Switch Enum FlagsEnum StopIf Pointer Peek Select Optional Switch Bytewise BitsSwapped are not yet implemented
+Embedded CString Switch Enum FlagsEnum StopIf Pointer Peek Select Optional Switch are not yet implemented

-Range compiles only for Array instances
+Range is not compilable yet (Array is compilable)

 RepeatUntil is not compilable